-LEGISLATION COMMENTS COMPLIANCE YES/ NO (5) Nothing in this section affects section 3.14.
-(6) This section does not apply when the Minister for Planning is the consent authority.
+LEGISLATION COMMENTS COMPLIANCE YES/ NO (6) Nothing in this section affects section 3.14 (7) This section does not apply when the Minister for Planning is the consent authority.
 3.18 Location of certain names and logos The name or logo of the person who owns or leases an advertisement or advertising structure may appear only within the advertising display area.
 If the advertising display area has no border or surrounds, any such name or logo is to be located- a) within the advertisement, or b) within a strip below the advertisement that extends for the full width of the advertisement.
 The area of any such name or logo must not be greater than 0.25 square metres The area of any such strip is to be included in calculating the size of the advertising display area.
 This application proposes to display a logo next to the digital sign.
 The area of the name plate will comply with the 0.25 sqm requirement.
 The area of the name plate has been included in the display area calculations of the sign which is 41.76 sqm.
-Yes 3.22 Advertisements on bridges (1) A person may, with the consent of the consent authority, display an advertisement on a bridge.
-(2) The consent authority may grant consent only if the consent authority is satisfied that the advertisement is consistent with the Guideline The proposal has been assessed in accordance with the relevant criteria detailed in the Transport Corridor Guidelines 2017 and compiles in full with the relevant provisions as set out in Tables 4.3, 4.4, and 4.5.
+Yes 3.22 Advertisements on bridges A person may, with the consent of the consent authority, display an advertisement on a bridge.
+The consent authority may grant consent only if the consent authority is satisfied that the advertisement is consistent with the Guideline The proposal has been assessed in accordance with the relevant criteria detailed in the Transport Corridor Guidelines 2017 and compiles in full with the relevant provisions.
+Refer Table 4.5.
 Yes

-4.2.2.Chapter 3 Schedule 5 Compliance
+4.2.2 Chapter 3 Schedule 5 Compliance